CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Share-your-Savegame-on-Steam.md

 > ```https://steamcommunity.com/sharedfiles/filedetails/?id=1564441481```

-Send us your URL and we'll be able to load your savegame and hopefully reproduce the error you were having.
+Send us your URL, and we'll be able to load your savegame and hopefully reproduce the error you were having.

 ### Where to post the URL